quodlibet/senf/docs/index.rst

 -----

-**senf** makes filename handling easier by providing a set of filename handling functions which works the same across all Python versions and supported platforms.
+**senf** makes filename handling easier by providing a set of filename handling functions which work the same across all Python versions and supported platforms.
 It also provides a print() function which can print all filenames.

 You can think of it as `six <https://pypi.org/project/six/>`__ for filename handling.